Story of Place® Course

 All videoconference sessions are recorded and available to view or download within 24 hours of the session.

-The registration deadline for the Story of Place series is Friday, May 19.
+The Story of Place series begins on June 15.
 Space in each cohort is limited, and enrollment will be granted on a first-come, first serve basis.
 If you are interested in participating, please visit our registration page.
 You may also contact us with any questions you have.